canonical/charmcraft/docs/howto/flask-async.rst

 How to write a Kubernetes charm for an Async Flask app
 ======================================================

-In this how to we will configure 12 Factor Flask application to use asynchronous Gunicorn workers to be able to serve to multiple users easily.
+In this how-to guide we will configure a 12-factor Flask application to use asynchronous Gunicorn workers to be able to serve to multiple users easily.

 Make the rock async
 ===================